sdorfman14/dinos/README.md

 	q	quit
 	r	redraw (will recreate all entities)
 	p	toggle pause
-  a asteroid (not working yet)
+  a asteroid (coming soon)

 Contributors
 ------------

+Sam Dorfman
-All original code from Kirk Baucom (asciiquarium)
+Based on code from Kirk Baucom (asciiquarium)